itsTrito/tailordoc/README.md

 %<english> is fine
 %<en> is also fine

-% The comment symbol can be overriden to be use with other languages
+% The comment symbol can be overriden to be used with other languages
 ```

 ### Latex